deepesh611/Eagle-Encryptor/README.md

 3. **Install Dependencies:**
-   - Before Installing the Application, make sure that you have the following things installed.
+   - Before Installing the Application,t you should have the following installed.
       `Python (3.11.x)`
       `pip3`
-      `MySQL` (Along with the `Python-MySQL Connector` (Available in MySQL Installer - Community))
+      `MySQL` (Along with the `Python-MySQL Connector` (Available in MySQL Installer - Community)) OR you can proceed with the `Wampserver64`

-   - To install the application, all you have to do is clone the repository to the preferred location, then enter the following commands in `Powershell`/`CMD`. **(RUN AS ADMINISTRATOR)**
+   - To install the application, clone this repository to the preferred location, then enter the following commands in `Powershell`/`CMD`. **(RUN AS ADMINISTRATOR)**
   ```bash
 cd '.\Eagle Encryptor'
 .\setup.ps1